|An ancient Roman mosaic from Lyon, France. The Swastika is nothing new, but Hitler was good at appropriating former symbols and even empires.|

-The Nazis adopted "The Third Reich" as a political slogan, but it never really fit.
+The Germans adopted "The Third Reich" as a political slogan, but it never really fit.
 Bruck met Hitler and didn't like him, noting his "proletarian primitiveness."
 Hitler also was not a huge fan of the term "Third Reich" itself, feeling that "third" implied impermanence.
 Anti-regime propaganda had taken to referring to a "Fourth Reich" and used that as a wedge to promote overcoming the Third.
-Christian groups also sneered at the inclusion of the Holy Roman Empire as part of the lineage of the current distinctly atheistic Nazi regime (though, as Voltaire pointed out, there was never anything particularly holy about the Holy Roman Empire).
+Christian groups also sneered at the inclusion of the Holy Roman Empire as part of the lineage of the current distinctly atheistic Hitler regime (though, as Voltaire pointed out, there was never anything particularly holy about the Holy Roman Empire).
 There also was something just so, oh, puerile about naming an entire empire after some unknown historian's book.

 Hitler preferred the term "Thousand-Year Reich," which signified a sort of eternal quality.
 The official name of the German state beginning in 1933 actually was Deutsches Reich.